kjellm/kjellm.github.com/event.markdown

 end
 ```

+Finally the `InstanceMethods` pattern pays off :-)

-Lets use this to implement the rest of the domain for Release aggregates.
+Lets us now use this to implement the rest of the domain for release
+aggregates.

 ``` ruby
 class Release < Entity